-For Students Seeking Tutoring in New York City, We Offer:
+Private, In-Home Tutoring in New York City, New York

-SchoolTutoring Academy’s tutoring programs for New York City students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for New York City, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The curriculum in New York City covers the academic subjects and lays out the major areas of learning within each.
 The expectations are described so that teachers may plan lessons and assessments that are aligned to meet key instructional objectives.
 The standards call for evidence that students comprehend the concept or procedures being studied and provides for opportunities to analyze or reason about what they are learning.
 In specialized or magnet programs, the standard curriculum is taught in conjunction with the subject matter that is the focus of the program.
 The design of these curriculum allow for students to go deeper into each subject each year and their critical, analytic, problem solving and reasoning skills become developed.